romi-v/pilot_project_sql/README.md

 ## Closing thoughts

 This challenging project really enhanced my SQL skills and provided some valuable insights into the data analyst job market.
-Aspiring data analysts can use these results as a guide to prioritizing skill development and can better position themselves in the competetive job market by focusing on high-demand, high-salary skills.
+Aspiring data analysts can use these results as a guide to prioritizing skill development, helping them better position themselves in the competitive job market by focusing on high-demand, high-salary skills.
 This project also highlights the importance of continuous learning and adaptation to new trends in the field of data analytics.